-Fascicular block (hemiblock): left anterior & left posterior fascicular block on ECG
+Fascicular block (hemiblock): Left anterior & left posterior fascicular block

 Fascicular block (hemiblock): left anterior fascicular block & left posterior fascicular block